chennanni/simple-paint/README.md

-Paint on the drawing board
+Paint on the drawing board.